-For the past week, I have been in Chiang Mai, Thailand and keep seeing elephants.
-Not the enigmatic grey mammals, but images of elephants; symbols.
+When I was in Chiang Mai, Thailand to research my book, In Search of the Truth, I had a spell when I kept seeing elephants.
+Not the actual creature, but images of elephants; symbols.
 This is the work of my subconscious drawing elephants to my attention; in temples, on photographs, in business logos, trimmed out of bushes, decorations in gardens and shopping malls.

 But why do I keep seeing elephants?